-A kid’s imagination and creativity are not truly limited when LEGO or other building blocks lend themselves to a particular theme or construction.
+A child’s imagination and creativity are not truly limited when her LEGO or other building blocks lend themselves to a particular theme or construction.

 Certainly an old refrigerator box can be made into a fort, a car or a sled, but the spontaneity and captivation of play come from within the child.
-Rather than viewing the goals that accompany some LEGO blocks or other 21st-century toys as impediments to free and unstructured play, perhaps it is better to think about them as opportunities for kids to use their imagination with the materials they have on hand to create their own type of play.
+Rather than viewing the goals that accompany some LEGO blocks or other 21st-century toys as impediments to free and unstructured play, perhaps it is better to think about them as opportunities to use a child’s imagination with the materials he has on hand to create his own type of play.